Pros & Cons: Full Service vs. You-Pack vs. Truck Rental

 Still deciding how to move?

-You can move via a full-service moving company, a self-service move (You-Pack) or a truck rental.
+You can move via a full-service moving company, a you-pack company, or a truck rental.
 But which is best for you?

 Full Service